josephkb87/Beginners/CodeOfConduct.md

 Code of Conduct

-This Code of COnduct has been adapted from the Rust Code of Conduct
+This Code of Conduct has been adapted from the Rust Code of Conduct

 A version of this document can be found online.